demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/SurfacedTeam-Surfaced/README.md

 ## Bug Reporting
 If you have any issues related to the mod itself, please contact us on the Lethal Modding Server (https://discord.com/invite/lcmod) in the "LC : Surfaced" page in mod releases.

-## Planned
-- A few more enemies
-- Bestiary entries for all the creatures
-- Potentially a Surfaced themed moon

 # Credits
 - [Siphonife](https://www.artstation.com/siphonife) - Coding, Modeling and Texturing.
 Go check out his work